salvador11111/elite-qualifier/README.md

 ## Install
 To use the application insltal python at https://www.python.org/
 ## Usage
-A type of auto correct
+A type of auto correct.
 ### Any optional sections